SimonSchick/EliteDangerousUtils/readme.md

     - `file`: The file path of the new file.
 - `warn`: Emits an error object.

-For all other docs please see the `.d.ts` files.
+For all other docs please see the `.ts` files.

 ---